microsoft/botframework-cli/packages/cli/README.md

 ## `bf plugins:install PLUGIN`

-installs a plugin into the BF CLI
+Installs a plugin into the BF CLI

 ```
 USAGE